Having Fun: Leisure and Entertainment at the Turn of the Twentieth Century

 How did innovations in culture and technology influence the development of a leisure industry in America at the turn of the twentieth century?

-List and describe new forms of entertainment that became popular at the turn of the century.
+Analyze the new forms of entertainment that became popular at the turn of the century.

-Describe how Americans at different economic levels spent their leisure time.
+Compare how Americans at different economic levels spent their leisure time.